pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

 .. image:: images/sdg3/roads_and_buildings.png
   :align: center
-  :scale: 75%
+  :scale: 50%

 Preprocessing Buildings
 ...............................................................................
 The table ``buildings_ways`` contains the buildings in edge form.
-They have to be converted into polygons.
-To get the area
+They have to be converted into polygons to get the area.

 **Exercise 6: Add a spatial column to the table to store the Polygon Geometry**